 - Keep reviewing emails safety practices and be alert to phishing hacks.

 - Update your security settings and turn two-factor authentication on.

 - Install software updates for all apps and operating systems.

 Do Whatever You Want, But be on the Safe Side!

 We hope this roller-coaster ride of breaches and measures might have disturbed the chemical of your brain but must have cleared one thing, that there’s no superman other than you who can control the increasing threats of the cyber world.
 The sooner you take your computer privacy and online privacy seriously, the quicker these musketeers would go away from you and your business; take positions and get your armors ready.

 Here at ReviewsDir, we use our 360-degree lens and review the changes and challenges surfacing in the cyber world; and then share our biased opinions with our readers.

-What is safe now may be disastrous tomorrow, new threats are emerging that are constantly changing the opinions surrounding tech.
+What is safe for computer privacy now may be disastrous tomorrow, new threats are emerging that are constantly changing the opinions surrounding tech.
 Thanks to our experts to keep updating this guide as the changes occur.

-This guide is the result of our experts’ extensive efforts and dedications; so, don’t forget to give your feedback and in case we’ve missed something, do point us in the comment section below.
+This guide is the result of our experts’ extensive efforts and dedication; so, don’t forget to give your feedback and in case we’ve missed something, do point us in the comment section below.